-Take using leftover turkey up a notch with this crazy easy and scrumptious Leftover Turkey Pot Pie with a potato topping.
+Take using leftover turkey up a notch with this crazy easy and scrumptious Turkey Pot Pie with a potato topping.
 Freezes well and is done in under 40 min!
 An ideal leftover turkey recipe!

 Leftovers need to be dealt with efficiently.
 Toss a few of these pot pies together and place them in the freezer for a dark January day when you’re in need of quick reheat, but ultimately delicious supper.